fantasycalendar/FoundryVTT-Sequencer/docs/api/home.md

 Causes the Sequence to play through all of its sections.
 Returns a `Promise` which resolves when all sections have played.

+You can pass an object to this method, which can contain `remote` as a boolean, like `{ remote: true }`.
+This will serialize the sequence, and send it to each client for local playback, instead of the person running the sequence sending data to clients as it is being executed.

+### To JSON

+`.toJSON()`

+Returns `object`.

+Calling this will serialize the sequence, which can be saved and reused with `.fromJSON()` (see below.) **Note:** Only sequences with effects, sounds, scrolling texts, and canvas pans can be serialized.

+### From JSON

+`.fromJSON(inObject)`

+Returns `Sequence`

+This will take a serialized sequence and reconstruct it, which can then be `.play()`ed.

 ### Preset

 `.preset("name")`